ppiserchia/DyslexiAid/README.md

 * Vision
 * UIKit

+## Installation

+To install and run DyslexiAid on your device:
+* Clone the repository from GitHub.
+* Open the project in Xcode.
+* Build and run the project on your iOS device or simulator.

 ## Credits and Licensing
 Font used in the project is [OpenDyslexic](https://opendyslexic.org) by Abbie Gonzalez, an open source one.